 9 Dimensions of Wellness

-The Student Wellness Center promotes balanced lifestyles and student success through the 9 dimensions of wellness including: Emotional, Career, Social, Intellectual, Spiritual, Physical, Financial, Creative, and Environmental.
+The Student Life Student Wellness Center promotes balanced lifestyles and student success through the 9 dimensions of wellness including: Emotional, Career, Social, Intellectual, Spiritual, Physical, Financial, Creative, and Environmental.

 Check out the complete Nine Dimensions of Wellness Resources (which can be sorted according to the dimension of wellness in which you are interested) or click the links below for specific resources.